stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 with many irregular flat surfaces; either a very remarkable crystal of some sort, or an artificial object of carved and highly polished mineral matter.
-It did not touch the bottom of the box, but was held suspended by means of a metal band around its centre, with seven queerly designed supports extending horizontally to angles of the box&rsquo;s inner wall near the top.
+It did not touch the bottom of the box, but was held suspended by means of a metal band around its centre, with seven queerly designed supports extending horizontally to angles of the box's inner wall near the top.
 This stone, once exposed, exerted upon Blake an almost alarming fascination.
 He could scarcely tear his eyes from it, and as he looked at its glistening surfaces he almost fancied it was transparent, with half-formed worlds of wonder within.
 Into his mind floated pictures of alien orbs with